sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_XX_cmce.rst

 The leakage occurs at the same lines of code for all three routines (key pair generation, encryption, decryption) within the CMCE Botan implementation.
 In the following we describe the cause of the leakage and the criticality in relation to the decryption routine.
-Please note that this also applies to the key pair generation and encryption routine, but is omitted here as the information would be redundant.
+Please note that this also applies to the key pair generation and encryption routine but is omitted here as the information would be redundant.

 The leakage was observed in the `decode()` routine which is part of the `Classic_McEliece_Decryptor`.
 The function definition is in the file `cmce_decaps.cpp` in file 84 to 119.